-All you need to prepare before our home visit is a list of the full names and addresses of the people you wish to include in your Will, because we will do the rest for you -- making a will has never been simpler!
-However, it is helpful if you organise your thoughts and consider the following:
+All you need to prepare before our home visit or telephone appointment is a list of the full names and addresses of the people you wish to include in your Will, because we will do the rest for you -- making a will has never been simpler!
+However, it is helpful if you organize your thoughts and consider the following:

 1. Have you made a list of the exact names (including middle names), addresses and telephone numbers of those you wish to include in your Will?
 The correct spelling is required.
 Yes/No